In NYC after Ida, Biden calls climate 'everybody's crisis'

 Biden, wearing a mask, spoke to adults and children, including Meagan Dommar, a new mother whose home was destroyed by fire as the flood occurred.
 She told him that she and her husband, Caesar, had left with the baby before the flooding, then returned to find destruction.

 “Thank God you’re safe,” Biden replied.
-She said afterward she hoped the visit would speed help “along a little bit” and that she was grateful for the visit.
+She said afterward she hoped the visit would speed help “along a little bit” and said she was grateful for the visit.

 Not everyone was so welcoming.
 As he walked the route, the Democratic president was taunted by supporters of Republican former President Donald Trump, who yelled that Biden was a “tyrant” and worse.
 Biden did not look in their direction.